omerwer/Personal-projects/python/stocks_analysis/README.md

 This application is **not intended to provide financial advice**.

+This application was tested **only** on a UNIX OS env.
+Any Windows or macOS usage is strictly under the user's self discretion.

+This application is not garanteed to work 100% of the times.
+It is meant for personal use.

 It is strictly for **educational and non-commercial use only**.

 All data is sourced from third-party services: